 Sarah writes widely on the intersection of language and politics from a socialist-feminist perspective.
 Her work on topics such as reproductive rights, environmental issues, political economy, parenting, and labor has been published at Jacobin, Salvage, Truthout, Bitch, The Frisky, The Establishment, International Socialist Review, Monthly Review, MRZine, GRID, Next City, and more and has been translated into French, Portuguese, Korean, and Serbian.

 As an editor, Sarah was recognized with the 2016 Robinson Prize for Excellence in Copy Editing by the American Copy Editors Society.
 She works with a diverse and highly respected set of writers, scholars, and public intellectuals in politics, the humanities, and the social sciences.
 Her editorial engagement with these authors informs and deepens her work as a writer.
-She speaks, teaches, and writes about language and editing for outlets such as Copyediting, The Freelancer, Indian Copyeditors’ Forum, the American Copy Editors Society, the Editors Association of Canada, the National Writers Union, and more.
+She speaks, teaches, and writes about language and editing for outlets such as Copyediting, The Freelancer, Indian Copyeditors’ Forum, the American Copy Editors Society, the Editors Association of Canada, the National Writers Union, Ideas on Fire, and more.
 Legendary Baltimore Sun copyeditor John McIntyre wrote about her work on inclusive language in 2015.
 You can learn more about Sarah’s editorial work at GreyEditing.com.